Charlie Perez, Chairman

 5. Presenter on Fraternity (Teaches the Lesson on Fraternity)

-8. Financial Secretary (Registers Candidates and Obtains the Signature on the Constitutional Roll)
+3. Financial Secretary (Registers Candidates and obtains the signature on the Constitutional Roll)

-9. Field Agent (Meets and Greets the Candidates and Assists the Financial Secretary)
+4. Field Agent (Meets and greets the Candidates and assists the Financial Secretary)

-Supreme has provided a copy of Frequently Asked Questions (“FAQ’s”) regarding this new Exemplification which is seven pages in length and available in both English and Spanish.
-Both copies of the FAQ’s, along with a copy of the Script in English and Spanish, as well as the new Form 450 can be found at the Ceremonials link of the Supreme website.
+The Supreme Council has provided a copy of Frequently Asked Questions (“FAQ’s”) regarding this form of Exemplification of Charity, Unity, and Fraternity, which is seven pages in length and available in both English and Spanish.
+Both copies of the FAQ’s, along with a copy of the Script in English and Spanish can be found at the Ceremonials link of the Supreme Council website (kofc.org).

-Brothers, to summarize, be sure to encourage all of your Councils to form their Exemplification team so we can get new candidates to full Knighthood as soon as possible.
-Please make reporting your priority to make sure it is done or do it yourself.
-At any time, should you have any questions, please email me or call me and not Supreme.
-I can be reached via email at email@example.com or my cell number is 469-964-6358.
+Brothers, to summarize, be sure to encourage all Councils to form their Exemplification Team so we can get new candidates to full Knighthood as soon as possible.
+Please report dates for scheduled Exemplifications to your Diocesan Deputy, District Deputy, and the Ceremonials Chairman.
+This will ensure all Councils can be made aware of an upcoming ceremonial.
+At any time, should you have any questions, please email me, or call me before reaching out to the Supreme Council offices.
+I can be reached via email at email@example.com or my cell number is 956-245-3154.